Rphamily/UX220Assignment2/items/experience_1.md

 - This was November of 201, I was on a contract for 2 months.

 3. What was good about it? <br>
 - They had lots of perks and and also great people who worked there.
+The sales experienced helped with my current job.

 4. What was your favourite memory of it? <br>
 - I met a lot of people there and enjoyed it everytime I worked.